 Rodents and rats are the main carriers of leptospirosis bacteria.
 In the West, around 20% of wild rats have leptospirosis.
 If you come in contact with their habitat, be sure that you are extremely careful.

-In developed countries, their farm animals are vaccinated, unlike in developing countries.
+Their farm animals are vaccinated in developed countries, unlike in developing countries.
 Thus, there’s less risk.
 If the animal is ill, avoid getting bitten, or the bacteria will transfer via fluids.
 Remember that the disease can’t be transferred through the air like flu or cold.

 Be Aware of the Surroundings

-In foreign countries where poor sanitation is prevalent, leptospirosis can be harder to avoid.
+In foreign countries with poor sanitation, leptospirosis can be harder to avoid.
 Thus, it is best to recognize the symptoms and seek immediate health attention as much as possible.

 Use Disinfectant